-But Child, especially when there seems to be no glamour, nor applause, nor rewards to the plain old everyday, we need to exercise the spirit of excellence all the more.
+But Child, especially when there seems to be no glamour, nor applause, nor reward to our plain everyday life; that’s when we need to exercise the spirit of excellence all the more.

-I too, Child, am still perfecting this finesse to the daily life.
-To a household that needs me in the big, the small, and the very minute ways…
+And I too, Child, am still perfecting this finesse to the daily life —– and to a household needing me in the big, small and very minutia moment of life.

-Can we still approach our daily life – the simple, the basic, with the greatest attitude, the happiest heart, the biggest smile?
+Tell me, can we still approach our daily life with the greatest attitude, the happiest heart, the biggest smile?

 I saw a different shade of you.
 A new determination, a new focus.

-That day in the waiting room, you sat all straight up and not say a single word.
+That day in the examination waiting room, you sat all straight up and did not say a single word.

 You were in a space no one could enter.

-Not even my softest breath could puncture the air of your silent, quiet waiting.
+Not even my softest breath could puncture the air of your silent, serious waiting.

-It was the moment you’ve been waiting for, the day you’ve been practicing hard for, the moment you’d shine or stutter.
+It was the moment you’ve been waiting for, the day you’ve been practicing hard for, the time you know you’d either shine or stutter.

-You were slaying your own Goliath in the quietness of your heart, and I, praying quietly to see a David in the making.
+You were slaying your own Goliath in the quietness of your heart –— and I — I’m praying quietly to see a David in the making.

 I wish I could say something to you, Son?
 Wish in that moment I could enter into your space, take your hands and go with you where you need to go?

-You looked down in silence, fingers interlocked and I couldn’t get a smile out of you.
+You looked down in silence, fingers interlocking and I couldn’t get a smile out of you.

-I tried to soothe you – relax you a bit, offered you a little distraction, a nice mind deviation, and you said “no”.
+I tried to soothe you; relax you a bit, offer you a little distraction, a nice mind deviation on my phome, and you said a straight, plain “no”.

-I know how ridiculous it seems to be.
+I know how ridiculous it seemed to be.

 He prepared him at the back of the desert, away from the distraction of others, away from the applause of people — to the mere meagre task of faithfully protecting his father’s sheep.

-It was his everyday battles with the lions and the bears that prepared him for his victory to slay the giant of Goliath one day, and sometimes — the whole of life may just be preparing you for one single deployment.
+It was his everyday battle with the lions and the bears that prepared him for victory to slay the giant of Goliath one day, and sometimes — the whole of life may just be preparing you for one single deployment.